 A special ESAP Code should be used when a student with disabilities has one or more classes taught by a SPED teacher.
 The courses taught in the separate/pullout setting should reflect the special education ESAP program code numbers.

-For further information related to course codes for students with disabilities please refer to the current Local Education Agency Implementation (LEA) Guide.
+For further information related to course codes for students with disabilities please refer to the current Local Education Agency Implementation (LEA) Guide or the SPED ESAP Guide for Grades K-5.

 Secondary: